RaviSriTejaKuriseti/COL341/Assignment-1.1/README.md

-Performed Linear Regression and feature engineering to predict the estimated medical expenses incurred during the stay
+Performed Linear Regression and feature engineering to predict the estimated medical expenses incurred during the stay in a hospital